enchant97/project-ideas/README.md

 # Projects
-A collection of projects ranging in difficulty with example implementations.
+A collection of project ideas ranging in complexity with example implementations.

 Once you have found a project idea you like, try to think about how you would implement it before looking at the example implementations.